 - Right: Adoration of the Magi, Presentation in the Temple, Death of Mary (double panels).

-With the doors closed, center top: execution of James by decapitation and his body is carted into a medieval city.
-This is clearly the market square of Rothenburg making this one of the oldest depictions of an identifiable cityscape in German art.
+With the doors closed, center top: execution of James by decapitation and his body being carted into a medieval city.
+This is clearly the market square of Rothenburg, making this one of the oldest depictions of an identifiable cityscape in German art.

-The rest of the panels tells the story of pilgrims on the Jakobsweg — the route to the grave of St James in Santiago de Compostela in Spain:
+The rest of the panels tell the story of pilgrims on the Jakobsweg — the route to the grave of St James in Santiago de Compostela in Spain:

 - While dining, the innkeeper hides a golden cup in the bags of a traveler.

-- The theft is reported and the cup discovered in a bag — a boy admits the theft to protect his father and is hanged.
+- The theft is reported and the cup is discovered in a bag.
+A boy admits to the theft to protect his father and is hanged.

 - The innkeeper declares the boy is guilty and as certainly dead as the chicken on his grill spit.
-However, the chicken suddenly alive flies away proving the innocence of the boy.
+However, the chicken is suddenly alive and flies away, confirming the boy’s innocence.

-- The son is rescued from the gallows and continues his pilgrimage with his father while the innkeeper is led to the gallows to be hanged.
+- The son is rescued from the gallows and continues his pilgrimage with his father.
+The dishonest innkeeper is led to the gallows to be hanged.

-The good condition of this altar is partly due to it being closed from after the Reformation as the saints were too Roman Catholic.
-The legend of St James was overpainted with passion scenes with only the uncontroversial backgrounds of the two central panels left uncovered.
+The good condition of this altar is partly due to it being mostly closed after the Reformation, as the saints were too Roman Catholic.
+The legend of St James was overpainted with passion scenes.
+Only the uncontroversial backgrounds of the two central panels were left uncovered.
 The overpainting was removed in 1922.

 Art in the Choir